cbarkr/blog/content/notes/tor.md

 ### 1. Traffic Correlation
 Use guard nodes, do not choose the same router twice for the same path, do not choose any router in the same family as another router in the same path, do not choose more than one router in a given network range[^constraints]
 ### 2. Website Fingerprinting
-There are more website fingerprinting defences than I can conceivably compile here (I have changed this reply many times already as I keep encountering more), so I'll include some of the common techniques, categorized into two main classes: Randomization and Regularization.
+Website fingerprinting is an active research topic within the Tor community and many defences have been presented over the years, thus there are more than I can conceivably compile here.
+Instead, I'll include some techniques that I came across, categorized into two main classes: *Randomization* and *Regularization*.
+Others will be placed into an *Other* category.
 #### 1. Randomization
 > These defences use randomness such that no two traces from the same webpage have the same pattern.
 - Adaptive padding[^ad]: introduce dummy packets into traffic to mask traffic bursts and their corresponding features